NISystemsEngineering/package-repo/README.md

   ![](/_img/example_feed_management.png)

 2. Select the **Packages** tab on the far right to show all packages that are available from the currently configured feeds, and search for your package from there.
+# Adding New Feed to Repository

+1. Create a new folder in the main directory of this repository with the same name as the source code repository (i.e. *my-source-repo*)
+2. Add your packages to the directory
+3. [Create a new feed](https://www.ni.com/documentation/en/ni-package-manager/latest/manual/creating-feed/) using NI Package Manager
+4. Commit your changes to the repository